-- Illness or accident that is, illness or physical injuries suffered directly by the student which allegedly affected the student performance in the tasks (eg influenza, an asthma attack, a broken hand); - Misadventure any other event beyond the student's control, for example the death of a family member or close friend or involvement in a car accident on the way to the school.
+- Illness or accident that is, illness or physical injuries suffered directly by the student which allegedly affected the student performance in the tasks (e.g. influenza, an asthma attack, a broken hand); - Misadventure any other event beyond the student's control, for example the death of a family member or close friend or involvement in a car accident on the way to the school.
 In such cases students must provide valid documentation.

-The responsibility to complete and submit an Illness/Misadventure application rests with the student.
-Students must report to the Deputy Principal, of the relevant year, with the valid documentation on the morning of their first day at school.
+The responsibility to complete and submit an illness/misadventure application rests with the student.
+Students must report to the deputy principal, of the relevant year, with the valid documentation on the morning of their first day at school.
 They must also be prepared to submit their assessment or sit their examination on their first day back.

-- The Head Teacher in consultation with the Class Teacher will assess if the student's case is valid and decide which of the following is most appropriate:
+The head teacher in consultation with the class teacher will assess if the student's case is valid and decide which of the following is most appropriate:

 - an extension of time

 - sit an alternative task

 - mark pending

-- zero award
+- zero mark awarded.